rootli/naucse.python.cz/lessons/beginners-en/cmdline/index.md

 > [note] Font size (Windows)
-> If your font is too small you can click on the small window icon in the up right corner
+> If your font is too small you can click on the small window icon in the up right corner.
-> And you have to choose Properties where is Font tab where you can set different font size.
+> Then choose Properties and find the Font tab where you can set a different font size.

 > {{ figure(
      img=static('windows-cmd-properties.png'),
      alt='Screenshot of command line window',
 ) }}
 >
-> In other OS you can try:
+> In other operating systems, you can try:
 > <kbd>Ctrl</kbd>+<kbd>+</kbd> a
 > <kbd>Ctrl</kbd>+<kbd>-</kbd> (+ Shift).

 ## First command

-We will start with very easy command.
+We will start with a very easy command.
 Write `whoami` (*who am I?*)
 and press <kbd>Enter</kbd>.
-And your user ID will be shown.
-For example on Alex computer it looks like that:
+Your user ID will be shown.
+For example on Alex' computer, it looks like this:

 {% call sidebyside() %}
 $ whoami